carls0n/Reveal/README.md

 --- Final Status ---
 [*] Scan complete.
 Hidden entries are now permanently exposed.
 ```
-You might also enjoy reading <a href="https://carls0n.github.io">defeating ftrace based rootkits</a>
+You might also enjoy reading <a href="https://carls0n.github.io">defeating ftrace based LKM rootkits for fun and profit</a>